The £ savvy way to buy a fridge, freezer or fridge-freezer

 To calculate your likely annual running costs for a specific product just multiply this kWh figure by your energy tariff in pence per kWh.

-So, if your tariff for electricity is the current standard capped tariff of 34p per kWh, and the kWh for a particular product is 300 kWh, the annual cost works out as:
+So, if your tariff for electricity is the standard capped tariff from October 2023 of 27p per kWh, and the kWh for a particular product is 300 kWh, the annual cost works out as:

 If you need any specific guidance on working this out drop me a line through the web site and I'll see if I can help.